MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

    :align: center

-You can notice that, from Core Engine execution point of view, there is no distinction between Java methods and C functions.
+You can notice that, from Core Engine execution point of view, there is no distinction between Java methods and Managed C functions.
 The execution of the main entry point produces the following stack trace:

 .. code-block:: console